 - Providing a first aid box for employees.

-- Ensuring that each session has either a first aider or an appointed person to take charge in the events of an accident.
+- Ensuring that each session has a qualified first aider to take charge in the events of an accident.

-- Ensuring all employees know where the Fire bag is kept and the first aid boxes are located (in the Nursery Kitchen and in the Office) and names of first aider/appointed person.
+- Ensuring all employees know where the Fire box is kept and the first aid boxes are located (wall mounted in the Pre-School Room and in the 2 Year old Room) and names of first aider/appointed person.

 - Arranging first aid training for all Nursery Practitioners.